-Since Tak Bat is a religious practice being continued since the 14th century, it is nothing less than a cultural heritage that, with wrong behavior by tourists, can be endangered.
+Since Tak Bat is a religious practice being continued since the 14th century, it is nothing less than a cultural heritage that, because of wrong behaviour by tourists, can easily be affected.

-During my nearly one-week stay in Luang Prabang, I happened to attend Tak Bat thrice, and every morning, there was at least once instance where I found tourists acting a little absurdly, making monks feel uncomfortable just a little more.
+During my nearly one-week stay in Luang Prabang, I happened to attend Tak Bat thrice, and every morning, there was at least one instance where I found tourists acting a little absurdly, making monks feel uncomfortable just a little more.

-Attending Tak Bat is not prohibited, and neither is clicking pictures of monks or of people giving alms, if only you do it the right way while keeping respect in your eyes for whatever’s happening and whomever you’re clicking out there.
+Attending Tak Bat is not prohibited, and neither is clicking pictures of monks or of people giving alms if only you do it the right way while keeping respect in your eyes for whatever’s happening and whomever you’re clicking out there.

 Disclaimer: I visited Laos on a blog-trip with Singapore Airlines, Fly Scoot, and Changi Airport.
 Where my trip was sponsored by them, all recommendations are solely personal.
 I only recommend what I personally try, and find worth appreciating!